 For our Spring '20 class, we will be camping at Laguna Mountain Recreation Area, south of Pinnacles, so that we will have darker and more undistrubed skies with better horizons for Astronomy, and - something we can't do at Pinnacles - go swimming in Nature.
 On Saturday we'll do a 5 mile round trip hike up to Laguna Falls, a beautiful 60 foot waterfall into a large swimming hole, in an area of interesting land forms, wildflowers, and streams.
 On Sunday morning after an early breakfast, we'll drive to Pinnacles National Park and explore the caves and finish our lectures.
 Pinnacles National Park is a volcanic remnant about 80 miles south of Aptos.
 It is usually far enough inland to avoid fog coming down the Salinas Valley.
 Even more true for Laguna Mountain.

 Friday after setting up camp, I lecture on the optics of telescopes as well as continue the on-going lecture on star formation and stellar evolution, pointing out various star types and places in their personal evolution with my monster green laser pointer.

-Below I've grouped together photo's from recent Pinnacles adventures...
+Below I've grouped together photo's from past Pinnacles adventures...
 Enjoy!